Requirements Disclaimer:

 A graduate of the University of Notre Dame (BA, Program of Liberal Studies, ’83) and the Catholic University of America (MA, Philosophy, ’86; PhD, Philosophy, ’92), Susan Selner-Wright has been teaching philosophy to undergraduates and Catholic seminarians since 1986.
 Her most important academic work is a translation of Q. 3 of St. Thomas Aquinas’ De Potentia Dei, published by CUA Press under the title On Creation and she has published articles in journals including Logos, International Philosophical Quarterly, and the National Catholic Bioethics Quarterly.
 Since 2001, she has been a member of the faculty of St. John Vianney Theological Seminary.
 She is the author of the Endow study guides Aquinas for Beginners (Parts 1 and 2) and the co-founder (with Mary Hasson and Theresa Farnan) of the Person and Identity Project personandidentity.com at the Ethics and Public Policy Center, which aims to articulate a Catholic response to gender ideology.

-Dr. Richard H. Bulzacchelli is Lecturer in Theology at Catholic Studies Academy and Senior Fellow with the St. Paul Center for Biblical Theology.
-He holds the M.A. in Philosophy from Marquette, University; the M.A. in Religious Studies from Providence College; the S.T.L. in Systematic Theology from the Dominican House of Studies in Washington, D.C.; and the S.T.D. with a concentration in Marian Theology from the International Marian Research Institute in Dayton, OH, where he wrote his dissertation on the relationship between Pope John Paul II’s Mariology and his understanding of the human person in act: Mary and the Acting Person: An Anthropology of Participatory Redemption in the Personalism if Karol Wojtyla/Pope John Paul II.
-Dr. Bulzacchelli taught philosophy at Saint Francis University in Loretto, Pennsylvania, from 2002–2004, and theology at Aquinas College in Nashville, Tennessee, from 2004–2018, where he held the rank of Associate Professor.
-He is author of “Elohim Created”: A New Look at the First Creation Narrative (Aggiornamento, 2012).
+Dr. Richard H. Bulzacchelli is Affiliate Assistant Professor of Ministry at the University of Dallas, Partner and Lecturer in Theology at Catholic Studies Academy, and Senior Fellow with the St. Paul Center for Biblical Theology.
+Dr. Bulzacchelli also teaches for the St. John Paul II Institute at University of St. Thomas – Houston and Saint Meinrad Seminary School of Theology’s Permanent Diaconate Formation Program.
+Previously, he taught philosophy at Saint Francis University in Loretto, Pennsylvania (2002 – 2004), and theology at Aquinas College in Nashville, Tennessee (2004 – 2018), where he held the rank of Associate Professor.
+Dr. Bulzacchelli has authored two books, and numerous articles for both scholarly and general audiences.
+He holds the M.A. in Philosophy from Marquette, University; the M.A. in Religious Studies from Providence College; the S.T.L. in Systematic Theology from the Dominican House of Studies in Washington, D.C.; and the S.T.D. with a concentration in Marian Theology from the International Marian Research Institute in Dayton, OH, where he wrote his dissertation on the relationship between Pope John Paul II’s Mariology and his understanding of the human person in act: Mary and the Acting Person: An Anthropology of Participatory Redemption in the Personalism of Karol Wojtyla/Pope John Paul II.

 Instructor of Polish Language and Culture at the Loyola University Chicago.
 She teaches Contemporary Poland at JPII Institute.
 She is a lecturer of Polish Language at the Summer Language Institute at Pittsburgh University.
 Dr. Oskiera received her M.A.
 (Polish Philology) and Ph.D.
 (Polish Linguistics) from the University of Lodz, Poland.
 She is a principal of the General Casimir Pulaski Polish School in Harwood Heights, IL.